fxnn/deadbox/README.md

 ### Approach
 _Deadbox_ is an application that combines the concepts of peer to peer and message bus to establish communication between public and private networks.
-It consists of two parts: _workers_ and _drops_.
+It consists of two parts: _Workers_ and _Drops_.
-* The worker runs on devices in your private network and connects to the drop, which is located on a machine somewhere publicly available.
+* The Worker runs on devices in your private network and connects to the Drop, which is located on a machine somewhere publicly available.
-* The user accesses the drop through a web-based UI, sending usecase based requests like "search for a file by name" or "upload a file".
+* The User accesses the Drop through a **web-based UI**, sending usecase based requests like "search for a file by name" or "upload a file".
-  The drop stores the requests in a queue.
+  The Drop stores the requests in a queue.
-* The worker requests all items in his queue from the drop, processes them and sends the answers back to the drop.
+  The Worker requests all items in his queue from the Drop, processes them and sends the answers back to the Drop.
-  From there, they can be requested by the user's UI.
+  From there, they can be requested by the User's UI.
-* All requests and respones are end-to-end encrypted.
+* All requests and respones are **end-to-end encrypted**.
-  The drop stores the worker's certified public keys, while the user only needs short-lived key pairs.
+  The Drop cannot read them.
+  Though the Drop stores the Worker's certified public keys, the User doesn't need to trust the Drop, as he needs to know the public key's fingerprint (it's the Worker's connection id).
+  Thus, a secure connection setup is possible.
+* The User's UI runs in the web browser and is therefore easily available.
+  While the browser needs to be trusted, the server delivering the webapp remains untrusted, as we allow for the webapp's easy verification.

 ### Advantages
-The user's experience is similar to that of a typical cloud application.
+The User's experience is similar to that of a typical cloud application.
 He uploads and downloads files or accesses other functionality through a comfortable web-based UI.

 Still, the system provides more security, due to the following reasons.
 * The private network provides no interface vulnerable to probing techniques like port scanning.
 * The private network exposes a very small interface, protected through well-known authentication techniques.
-  It is additionally protected through the server, who won't process unauthenticated requests.
+  It is additionally protected through the Drop, who won't process unauthenticated requests.
-* The publicly available drop does not store unencrypted private data at all.
+* The publicly available Drop does not store unencrypted private data at all.
-  The data stored by the drop are deleted after request completion or within a configurable timeout.
+  The data stored by the Drop are deleted after request completion or within a configurable timeout.
-  Therefore, attacking the servers data storage will not allow to access private information.
+  Therefore, attacking the Drop's data storage will not allow to access private information.
-* Communication with the private network may only happen via the drop, which therefore acts as a shield against DoS or bruteforce attacks.
+* Communication with the private network may only happen via the Drop, which therefore acts as a shield against DoS or bruteforce attacks.
-  The availability of the drop might be in risk, but the private network is secured.
+  The availability of the Drop might be in risk, but the private network is secured.
+* The webapp can be trusted, as it's carefully engineered and easily verified.

-By combining worker and drop in one single binary and adding some basic routing, a peer to peer network emerges, allowing to combine workers from different private networks using tree-like or even rather random structures.
+By combining Worker and Drop in one single binary and adding some basic routing, a peer to peer network emerges, allowing to combine Workers from different private networks using tree-like or even rather random structures.
-One deadbox instance could serve as worker and drop at the same time, loading requests from foreign drops, providing them to other workers.
+One _deadbox_ instance could serve as worker and drop at the same time, loading requests from foreign Drops, providing them to other Workers.

 This offers a high flexibility in retrieving data and sending commands from/to private devices.